SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.2.md

 The booking color is a summary of the following reserved booking properties: *VisualForeground*, *VisualBackground*, *VisualSelectedForeground* and *VisualSelectedBackground*.
 Each of those properties can be set to a string value representing a hexadecimal value, an (A)RGB value or a predefined Windows color (the latter is not recommended).

-It is not recommended to configure gray-tinted foreground colors as a ListView component uses a gray layer when you hover over its items.
+Configuring gray-tinted foreground colors is not recommended as a ListView component uses a gray layer when you hover over its items.
 In the Skyline themes, that gray layer has the following color:

 | Theme | Color of gray layer        |
 |-------|----------------------------|